In a recent blog post, we talked about tinnitus and what exactly it is. Now let’s look at various ways in which tinnitus can be caused.

 Trauma that results in injury to the inner ear can interfere with the proper functioning of the cochlea, an organ located in the inner ear.
 Inside the cochlea are many thousands of tiny hair cells that translate the vibrations of soundwaves into electrical impulses for the brain, where those impulses are recognized as sound.

-Should physical trauma cause hair cells in the cochlea to be damaged, they can begin to “misfire,” so to speak, sending the brain signals about a sound that isn’t really there.
+Should trauma cause hair cells in the cochlea to be damaged, they can begin to “misfire,” so to speak, sending the brain signals about a sound that isn’t really there.

 Aging (age-related hearing loss)